shadowspawn/forest-arborist/notes.md

   * relative/absolute (rarer!)
   * see gitslave and gitsubmodule and npm for examples of command support
 * restore could reset dangling repos to null revision
+* install could do fetch for pinned revisions (in case has changed)
+* install could do pull for existing repos
+* install should switch branch on main before reading manifest when changing branch

 ## Patterns